 In children with EFD, most or all of these executive skills are inhibited.
 By using various exercises and techniques, it may be possible to boost or restore executive skills in affected children.

-While children with ADHD often have trouble paying attention to activities in the present, children with EFD have an inability to plan for the future.
+While children with ADHD often have trouble paying attention to activities in the present, children with EFD cannot plan for the future.
 Children with this disorder have trouble setting schedules or staying organized, and they may habitually lose personal items.

 - Not able to effectively analyze a task